-The University of Marburg is not only a German university steeped in tradition, it is also the world's oldest university, founded in 1527 as a Protestant university.
-The Uni Marburg — as locals often refer to the Philipps-Universität —has been a place of research and teaching for nearly five centuries.
+The University of Marburg is not only a German university steeped in tradition, it is also the world's oldest university founded as a Protestant institution.
+The Uni Marburg — as locals often refer to the Philipps-Universität — has been a place of research and teaching since 1527.

 Main CampusMarburg, Germany Campus Website20,000+ on Campus<100,000 residents in MarburgLanguage(s) spoken on campus: German, English